 What do you want for Christmas?
-How about a relaxing day out, somewhere pretty, where you can easily tick everything off your gift list… and still have time for a mulled wine or two?
-Here are eight places to find everyone’s perfect present, from the big brands and bright lights of our cities, to bijoux boutiques and gorgeous gifts in our market towns.
+How about a relaxing day out to somewhere pretty, where you can tick things off your gift list and still have time for a mulled wine or two?
+Here are eight places to find perfect presents in Wales, from the big brands and bright lights of our cities to bijoux boutiques with gorgeous gifts in our market towns.

-Cardiff is, quite simply, one of the top shopping cities in Britain.
-When the mighty St David’s shopping centre opened its new extension in 2009, with flagship stores like John Lewis and Apple as its cornerstones, the city joined the big league of shopping destinations.
-Pretty much every prestigious retail brand is packed into the compact, pedestrianised city centre.
-But it’s in the warren of Victorian and Edwardian arcades that you’ll unlock the city’s strong independent streak, with dozens of home-grown boutiques, cafes and delis.
-Christmas brings a big seasonal street market to The Hayes area, just outside a traditional Victorian indoor market that’s still going strong after more than 100 years.
-One final tip: if ‘quirky’ is on your shopping list, the sprawling antiques/curios emporium of Jacobs Market is unbeatable.
+In the warren of Victorian and Edwardian arcades, you’ll unlock the city’s strong independent streak, with dozens of home-grown boutiques, cafes and delis.
+Christmas brings a big seasonal street market to The Hayes area, just outside the traditional Victorian indoor market that’s still going strong after more than 100 years.
+If ‘quirky’ is on your shopping list, the sprawling antiques and curios emporium of Jacobs Market is unbeatable.

-Narberth has described itself, somewhat immodestly, as ‘the Bond Street of Wales’.
+Narberth has described itself as ‘the Bond Street of Wales’.
 But we know what they mean.
 It’s a lovely little market town, and they are justifiably proud of having Pembrokeshire’s best selection of independent shops.
 It’s notably strong on food, art, footwear and clothing, and there’s usually a winter carnival to get the festive season off to a flying start.

-The pretty hilltop town of Llandeilo in Carmarthenshire has become a popular day out for independent shoppers, who spend a leisurely day trawling the town’s many boutiques, jewellers, galleries and antiques shops (if you’re doing it properly, you’ll also need to factor in a pit-stop at the excellent Ginhaus).
+The pretty hilltop town of Llandeilo in Carmarthenshire has become a popular day out for independent shoppers, who spend a leisurely day trawling the town’s many boutiques, jewellers, galleries and antiques shops.
 In summer, it’s obligatory to snaffle an ice cream from Heavenly, but since it’s Christmas we may opt for a warming hot chocolate at one of the many cafes and pubs.
-The annual Festival of the Senses (17 to 19 November 2017) kicks off the festive season with live entertainment, fireworks and late-night shopping.
+The annual Festival of the Senses kicks off the festive season with live entertainment, fireworks and late-night shopping.

 Cowbridge has always been at the prosperous heart of the Vale of Glamorgan and where Cardiff’s business moguls pilot their Range Rovers at the end of the working day.
 Accordingly, there’s an upper-echelon feel to Cowbridge’s many shops, galleries and bars, which are mostly strung along a single high street that runs the whole length of the town.
 Women’s clothing is where Cowbridge really excels (around 18 boutiques the last time we counted) but it’s also great for gifts, jewellery and art.
 Christmas begins here on the last Sunday of November at the Reindeer Parade, when Father Christmas is drawn by real reindeer down the high street, accompanied by a mass of festive elves.